jfriisj/Unity-MRMotifs/research-paper/data/collection guide.md

 ## Network Configuration

-### WiFi 6E Setup
+### WiFi Setup

 **Router Configuration:**
-1. Use dedicated 6GHz channel (149-165 recommended)
+1. Use 5GHz band (802.11ac or 802.11ax/WiFi 6)
-2. Channel Width: 160 MHz
+2. Channel Width: 80 MHz or 160 MHz (if supported)
-3. Enable QoS with highest priority for VR traffic
+3. Enable QoS with highest priority for VR traffic (if available)
 4. Disable band steering and automatic channel selection
 5. Set static DHCP reservations for headsets